-Watch the video The wonderful Ann – the Helen Mirren* of London Walks – has created – and conducts five of them.
-They're "occasionals", "specials".
+Which is also by way of saying, London Walks’ Foodies’ London specialist – the wonderful Ann – the Helen Mirren* of London Walks – has created – and conducts four different Foodies’ London walks.
+They’re “occasionals”, “specials”.
 Special being the mot juste in every sense of the word.

-On Saturday, September 17 it's Pie Crust to Upper Crust Culinary Destinations – Afoot, Fooding & Feasting in The Strand & Covent Garden.
+On Saturday, January 18 it’s Pie Crust to Upper Crust Culinary Destinations – Afoot, Fooding & Feasting in the Strand & Covent Garden.
 It goes at 10.45 am from EmbankmentTube, Villiers Street exit

 And if you can’t catch one of the public walks, well why not think about booking a private Foodies’ outing.
 Especially if you’re fronting a group.